Identifying Risk In BDCs - The Goldman Sachs BDC Example

 (7) An earnings projection that is equal to or lower than a run rate NII based on Portfolio times PWAY + Run Rate Fee Income.
 Grade = Pass.

 (8) A dividend/NAV ratio that is close to 200 bps lower than the PWAY.
-GSBD's Dividend/NAV in Q1-17 = 9.9% and rising compared to PWAY of 11.8%.
+GSBD's dividend/NAV in Q1-17 = 9.9% and rising compared to PWAY of 11.8%.
 190 bps is close.
 Grade = Pass.

 (9) BDCs with close to the same PWAY trade at an average yield of 9.62% compared to GSBD's 8.00%.
 Great dividend coverage should have GSBD trading at a lower yield - but this spread is too big.
 Grade = Fail.